MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 > [!Note]
 > You use the same Q# code for all steps of the workflow.
 In the short term you might have to tweak some portions of the code to account for the current hardware limitations.
 But in the long run you’ll be able to switch between various simulators and hardware providers without any code modifications.

-## Quantum cloud solutions available on Azure Quantum
+## Providers available on Azure Quantum

 Azure Quantum offers some of the most compelling and diverse quantum resources available today from industry leaders.
 Azure Quantum currently partners with the following providers to enable you to run your Q# quantum programs on real hardware, and the option to test your code on simulated quantum computers.